skukla/vm-from-scratch/README.md

 ### Setting the MoTD
 When a user logs in to a Linux-based operating system, they're greeted with what's called the *Message of the Day* (or MoTD).
 This message can be modified, to show whatever we like, so let's modify it now to show some helpful information to our users.
 We'll show them the machine's IP and hostname and format it in such a way that they can easily grab it for use as an entry in their local `hosts` file.

 To set the MoTD, we must first *disable* the parts of the existing MoTD we don't want, and then add a script of our own.
-To do this, navigate to: `/etc/update-motd.d/` and run the following command:
+To do this, run the following command:

-`sudo chmod -x 00-header 10-help-text 50-landscape-sysinfo 50-motd-news 80-esm 80-livepatch 90-updates-available 91-release-upgrade 95-hwe-eol 97-overlayroot 98-fsck-at-reboot`
+`sudo chmod -x /etc/update-motd.d/00-header /etc/update-motd.d/10-help-text /etc/update-motd.d/50-landscape-sysinfo /etc/update-motd.d/50-motd-news /etc/update-motd.d/80-esm /etc/update-motd.d/80-livepatch /etc/update-motd.d/90-updates-available /etc/update-motd.d/91-release-upgrade /etc/update-motd.d/95-hwe-eol /etc/update-motd.d/97-overlayroot /etc/update-motd.d/98-fsck-at-reboot`

-Next, using`vim`, we'll create a custom bash script for our own MoTD: `sudo vim 01-custom`.
+Next, using`vim`, we'll create a custom bash script for our own MoTD: `sudo vim /etc/update-motd.d/01-custom`.
 Use `i` to enter *Insert* mode, and then paste in the below:

 ```
 #!/bin/bash